-Be honest with yourself and ask what problem or challenge you hope this solution will help you overcome.
+Be honest with yourself and ask what problem or challenge you hope this software will help you overcome.
 Why do you want to build this solution?
 What’s the pain point that’s triggering the necessity for it?

 Identifying the gaps this solution will solve and challenges you are looking to overcome, will help pinpoint and steer your project to success.

-9. Inventory Your Infrastructure
+9. Inventory your infrastructure

 Begin by examining the resources you already have.
-Whether they’re in use or not, take inventory of the technology — hardware and software, training materials, IT infrastructure and other resources available to you.
+Whether they’re in use or not, take inventory of the technology—hardware and software, training materials, IT infrastructure, and other resources available to you.

 Can you leverage what you already have?
-If you have existing software, content or materials, see if there is a way to utilize them and pull what is still relevant.
+If you have existing software, content, or materials, see if there is a way to utilize them and pull what is still relevant.

 If it’s an older software system, you may want to start from scratch, but some of the content may be salvageable.
 If you have something that you can use its current state, great!

-8. Understand Your Users
+8. Understand your users

-Think about your users and how they’re currently using resources that already exist – identify where these resources are falling short and call out any gaps.
+Think about your users and how they’re currently using resources that already exist.
+Identify where these resources are falling short and call out any gaps.